-One of the best parts about getting your very first 3D printer is the assembly.
-It may be a lengthy process, yet it is perfect way how to truly get to know your machine.
-Not only that, but it is still a great fun to put the whole thing together.
+One of the best things about getting your very first 3D printer kit is the assembly.
+It may be a bit a lengthy process, however, it's the perfect way to get to know your machine in detail.
+Not only that, it's also a lot of fun to put the whole thing together.
 The process should take you roughly between 6 - 10 hours (for the printer assembly).
 However it is not a race, so take your time and enjoy the construction!

-- Each kit or printer upgrade receives printed assembly manual.
-Yet if you want to have the photos at full resolution, you can still visit our online manuals.
+- Each kit or printer upgrade comes with a printed assembly manual.
+If you would like to see the photos in full resolution, you can always visit our online manuals.
 Simply choose the language and product you are assembling.
-Pay attention to your printer version (e.g. MK2 assembly differs to the MK2S one).
+Pay attention to your printer version (e.g., MK2 assembly differs from the MK2S one).

-- Localisation.
-Our manuals are written in English, Czech, Spanish, Italian, German, French and Polish.
+- Our manuals are written in English, Czech, Spanish, Italian, German, French and Polish.

-- We try to make our manuals as easy to understand as possible, so that truly everyone shall be able to put the printer together with ease.
-However, if you struggle at any chapter, do not hesitate to contact our support at firstname.lastname@example.org.
+- We try to make our manuals as easy to understand as possible so that truly everyone can put the printer together with ease.
+However, if you struggle with any chapter, do not hesitate to contact our support at firstname.lastname@example.org.

 Common assembly errors

 - Do not rush the assembly as rushing it usually means making simple mistakes in the process.
 And it's more time consuming to fix them than doing everything properly right from the start.

-- Once you see anything labeled in RED.
-Always double check that you followed these instructions properly.
-These are usually the most crucial steps in the whole assembly.
-Not following them might cause future problems, delays and in the worst conditions even damages to the product.
+- Once you see anything labeled in RED, always double-check that you followed these instructions correctly.
+These are usually the essential steps in the whole assembly.
+Not following them might cause future problems, delays and in the worst case scenario even damage to the product.

-- You can always check your assembly at the preflight chapter at the end of each guide.
+- You can always check your assembly using the preflight chapter, which can be found at the end of each guide.
 In preflight chapters, we present easy-to-follow steps to fix common errors.
-The rest is checked via.
-Self-test in the calibration.
+The rest is checked via the printer's Self-test.

 How hard can it be?

 - The complete assembly is quite straightforward if you follow the manual precisely.

 - Each chapter is labeled with a level of difficulty.
-That should give you an image of what is in front of you.
+That should give you an idea of what you can expect.

-- You can do it!
-Even gummy bears were able to do so. :)
+- Don't be afaird!
+You can do it!
+Even gummy bears were able to build our printer. :)